ga4gh/vrs/docs/source/appendices/development_process.rst

 Planned Features
 $$$$$$$$$$$$$$$$
-Feature requests from the community are made through the generation of `GitHub issues on the VR-Schema repository`_, which are open for public review and discussion.
-Feature requests identified to support an unmet need by the existing VR-Schema are scheduled for discussion in our weekly VR calls.
+Feature requests from the community are made through the generation of `GitHub issues on the VR-Spec repository`_, which are open for public review and discussion.
+Feature requests identified to support an unmet need by the existing VR-Spec are scheduled for discussion in our weekly VR calls.
 These discussions are used to inform whether or not a feature will be planned for development.
-The :ref:`Project Leadership <project-leadership>` is responsible for making the final determination on whether a feature is to be added to the VR-Schema.
+The :ref:`Project Leadership <project-leadership>` is responsible for making the final determination on whether a feature is to be added to VR-Spec.

 Requirements Gathering
 $$$$$$$$$$$$$$$$$$$$$$